peteratseneca/dps907fall2015/Week_08/README.md

 Request the resource /generatemachinekey
 Copy-then-paste the result to the "system.web" section of BOTH the Identity Server project, AND your Lab 7 project.
 This work will enable the projects to work when deployed to Azure.

+**LocalSecurity**

+Builds upon ProjectWithSecurity above.
+Look at the "Attention" comments by using Task List in Visual Studio.
+Adds claims processing as a feature.
+Includes a Test controller, enabling you to test authentication, view claims, and test role claims.